Ayaan04dotcom/Neptune-1/README.md

 # Neptune 1

-A working prototype of an Intent-Based Interface for macOS.
+A working prototype of an Intent-Based Interface.

 ## What is Neptune 1?

-Neptune 1 is a functional, OS-integrated prototype that demonstrates intent based interaction using natural language.
+Neptune 1 is a functional, OS-integrated prototype on macOS that demonstrates intent based interaction using natural language.
 Built on Raycast, Python, and OpenAI's API, it lets users express a high-level goal like “write a one-page report on biodiversity”, and receive immediate, usable output on the clipboard.

 ##  How It Works